oelin/scan/readme.md

 # pscan.js

 A script for port scanning internal network hosts.
-It uses `fetch` and `AbortController` to quickly enumerate a given subnet.
-Live demo: [pscanjs.web.app](https://pscanjs.web.app)
+It uses `fetch` and `AbortController` to quickly find open ports.
+Live demo: [pscanjs.web.app](https://pscanjs.web.app).

+## Method

+* Create a list of `(host, port)` pairs
+* For each address, send an HTTPS request via `fetch`
+* If the request hasn't resolved after 500 ms, ignore
+* If it did resolve, `host:port` is probably open